scipipe/scipipe/README.md

 ecosystem, and the dynamic scheduling capabilities and agile development workflow of the [Flow-Based Programming paradigm](https://en.wikipedia.org/wiki/Flow-based_programming).

-See the [Benefits section](#benefits) below for more information about what is the key features of SciPipe.
+See the [Benefits section](#benefits) below for more information about the key features of SciPipe.

 ## Project links